 Head out there to see what they do and feel free to support them too!

-Sponsors, Ads and Commercial content
+Sponsors, Ads, Commercial content and Third-party content

 Since I’m an independent IT consultant, the free time that I spend on blogging, reviewing technologies and assisting to conferences is not compensated by my employer or anyone else.
 The cost of hosting this website and providing adequate responsiveness and best-in-class hosting is fully covered by my own personal money.
 After careful thought I decided not to offer ads on this website for a variety of reasons (including reducing clutter on articles).